-The mission of the new Divine Mercy parish is to promote a vibrant and dynamic community which is truly Catholic, living and worshipping in faith, love and hope.
+The mission of the new Divine Mercy parish is to promote a vibrant and dynamic community which is truly Catholic, living and worshiping in faith, love and hope.
 The parish is committed to spread the Gospel to all who enter through our doors and to evangelize to those in our community who do not know the Lord; those who have felt disenfranchised or dissatisfied with the church.
 We extend our open arms to welcome everyone without regard to color, creed or culture.
 We offer many opportunities to those who wish to serve.
 Together we celebrate the healing and sanctifying love of God through the Holy Trinity, the reception of the sacraments, and especially the Holy Eucharist.

 Our priest is happy to meet with parishioners.
 However, we ask that you call the Rectory office to request an appointment.
 Due to his busy schedule, please note that sacramental questions are handled by our office personnel.
 Persons interested in receiving sacraments are asked to come to the Rectory Office.
 We are open from Monday through Friday 9:00am – 12:30pm and 1:30pm to 5:00pm.
 Office closes for lunch at 12:30pm.

 Dinner • Dancing • Live Music • DJ • Cash Bar • Door Prizes

 Saturday, February 11, 2017 6:00pm to 12:00am (Dinner 6:30pm-7:30pm) >>>